Bayesian Inference of Local Projections with Roughness Penalty Priors: Simulation Study

 We fortified our results by considering nonlinear DGPs characterized by asymmetric and state-dependent impulse responses, respectively.
 The asymmetric DGP is specified by

 while the state-dependent DGP is specified by

 where $\boldsymbol{1}_{\left\{ \cdot\right\} }$ denotes the indicator function.
 For both cases, two sets of parameters are independently generated in the same way as the linear DGP.
-We set $T=\left\{ 80,160\right\} $.
-Other settings are exactly the same as those in the experiment using linear DGP.
+We set $T=80,160$.
+The other settings are exactly the same as those in the first experiment.
 For computational reasons, we did not consider a model with B-spline expansions.
-Table 2 presents the result, in which we verified the result of the first experiment.
+Table 2 presents the results, in which we largely verified the result of the first experiment.
 With regard to MSE and Length, the N-RP and A-RP priors consistently improve accuracy versus the normal prior.
-Coverage values obtained using the N-RP and A-RP priors are shorter than those using the normal prior.
+Coverage values obtained using the N-RP and A-RP priors are slightly smaller than those using the normal prior.

-We investigated the sensitivity of inference to the choice of hyperparameter $\nu$.
-We considered $\nu=\left\{ 0.1,\;0.01,\;0.001.\;0.0001\right\} $ for models with the N-RP prior and no B-spline.
-Table 3 shows the results, wherein two items are noteworthy.
-First, as long as $\nu$ is set between 0.1 and 0.0001, an estimation using the N-RP prior is more efficient than one using the normal prior.
-Second, a bias-variance trade-off is again evident: as $\nu$ increases (i.e., shrinkage toward 0), an estimator becomes more efficient but less robust.
-Recent studies of B-splines propose several methods for choosing the hyperparameter systematically \citep{Jullion2007,Klein2016,Ventrucci2016}, but applying these ideas in our context remains for future research.
+From the simulation study, we obtained two findings.
+First, our proposed approach improves the finite sample performance of local projection, while such improvements are almost entirely attributable to the roughness penalty priors and not to the B-spline expansions.
+Second, despite its flexibility, the A-RP prior is not superior to the N-RP prior.
+In conclusion, a specification with the N-RP prior and no B-spline expansion is recommendable as a first choice.